spmallick/learnopencv/depth-estimation/README.md

 cmake --build . --config Release
 ```

-Use the following commands to use the compiled files:
+Use the following commands to execute the compiled files:

 ```shell
 ./build/disparity_params_gui